shagedorn/StateRestorationDemo/README.md

 Verified with Xcode 7.3 and iOS 9.3.
 I regularily build & test the app with the latest Xcode betas, as well as Swift development snapshots.

+The `swift_3_0` branch will be kept up to date to build with the latest [Swift 3.0 development snapshots](https://swift.org/download/).

 ## Tags

 Tags outline the various steps to enable state restoration in iOS apps: